milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 `-O  <String=String>`
 : Overrides default aligner parameter values (see below).

-## Concatenating across multiple lines
+## Concatenating across multiple lanes

 Sometimes it is required to concatenate several fastq files and analyse it as a single sample.
-This is a common practise when files are separated across sequencing lines.
+This is a common practise when files are separated across sequencing lanes.
 MiXCR uses `{{n}}` syntax, that is similar to Linux wildcard behaviour.

 Bellow you can see an example of how to pass 8 fastq files (four per each paired read) to `mixcr align`: